 Finally, the last part of your assignment is to help you understand the idea of style.
 For this, you will read The Bad Beginning from A Series of Unfortunate Events by Lemony Snicket.
-You must have a copy of this book in class.
 It is easily found at used book stores and is not expensive in its paperback form.
-It is available as an eBook.
-If you borrow this book or use a library copy, be sure you have access to it at the start of school.
+It is also available as an eBook.
+You can also borrow this book or use a library copy.
 This novel will be found in the children's section of a bookstore, but that is one of the reasons we will be able to easily focus on the style with which it is written rather than having to struggle to comprehend the text as well.
 This series of novels was written, much as the great Disney films were made, with two audiences in mind - the child and the adult with the child.
 Therefore, the novel will, hopefully, be amusing to even a teenager.